broodjeaap/go-watch/README.md

 Fetches the given URL and outputs the HTTP response.
 For more complicated requests, POSTing/headers/login, use the [HTTP functionality](https://github.com/vadv/gopher-lua-libs/tree/master/http#client-1) in the Lua filter.
-During editing, http requests are cached, so not to trigger any DOS protection on your targets.
+During editing, http requests are cached, so not to trigger any DOS protection on your sources.

 ## Get URLs

 Fetches every URL given as input and outputs every HTTP response.
-During editing, http requests are cached, so not to trigger any DOS protection on your targets.
+During editing, http requests are cached, so not to trigger any DOS protection on your sources.

 ## CSS